dockerimages/docker-apache2/README.md

-apache249
+apache:2.4.9
 =========

-This is the Apache249 Container Maintained by B8G Datentechnik
+This is the Apache Container Maintained by B8G Datentechnik

-Explain:
-# if you need to edit only config
-#FROM scratch
-#VOLUMEN /etc/

-# if you only need to change content
-# FROM scratch
+# USE Without docker-tools

+        docker build -t dockerimages/apache2 git://github.com/dockerimages/apache2

-# VOLUMEN /var/www
+#

-FROM ubuntu:14.04
-RUN apt-get -y update && \
-    env -i apt-get -y -q --no-install-recommends install \
-    apache2